 A student group for students of all faiths and beliefs that hosts discussions and events to foster dialogue and awareness.
 Contact Chaplain Marybeth Kearns-Barrett for more information.

 Multifaith Community Day of Prayer

 The Multifaith Community Day of Prayer is celebrated in Mary Chapel on the first day of classes in the spring semester.
 The service provides a time to reflect on the rich faith traditions that are represented at Holy Cross.
 Students, faculty, and staff are invited to gather and participate as a community.
-Rev. Philip L. Boroughs, S.J., president of the College, presides at the prayer service, and is joined by other faith leaders from Holy Cross and the Worcester community.
+Faith leaders from Holy Cross and the Worcester community take part in the prayer service.
 The program includes readings and prayer from various faith traditions as well as performances from various music groups.

 Shabbat Dinner - Torah Study and Informal Conversations With Rabbi Cohen

 Each fall, Rabbi Cohen ’72 spends a week on campus providing members of the Jewish community and others with a chance to celebrate Jewish faith and learn more about Judaism.

 If you are looking to connect with the local Muslim, Jewish, Hindu or Buddhist communities or seeking transportation to houses of worship, contact Chaplain Marybeth Kearns-Barrett.